1937 in the Spanish Civil War: July–September

 Nationalist under the command of General Dávila start their offensive against Santander, the next big city in their race towards Gijón.
 The Republican forces were the XIV Corps of the Army (Basque), XV Corps of the Army (Cantabrian), and the XVI and XVII Corps of the Army (Asturian).
-They lack an airforce and are further weakened by a dispute between the Basque prime minister Aguirre and the commanding general of the army, Gamir Ulibarri.
+They lack an air force and are further weakened by a dispute between the Basque prime minister Aguirre and the commanding general of the army, Gamir Ulibarri.